Ircama/ELM327-emulator/README.md

 ## Configuring response strings

 Response strings allow embedding Python statements and expressions.
-Specifically, `Response`, `ResponseHeader`, `ResponseFooter` and `emulator.answer` support single and multiple in-line Python commands (expressions or statements) when embraced between `\0` tags: this feature for instance can be used to embed real-time delays between strings or to differentiate answers.
+Specifically, `Response`, `ResponseHeader`, `ResponseFooter`, `emulator.answer` and `emulator.ELM_R_UNKNOWN` support single and multiple in-line Python commands (expressions or statements) when embraced between `\0` tags: this feature for instance can be used to embed real-time delays between strings or to differentiate answers.
 The return value of a statement is ignored.
 The evaluation of an expression is substituted.
 Spaces inside `\0` tags are allowed and can be used to improve readability.
 Example: `'Response' = 'SEARCHING...\0 time.sleep(1) \0\rUNABLE TO CONNECT\r'`.
 This returns `SEARCHING...`, then waits one second, then returns `\rUNABLE TO CONNECT\r`.
 Notice that, as `time.sleep` is a statement, the related return value is ignored.

 Further processing can be achieved through a *lambda function* applied to `ResponseHeader`, `ResponseFooter`.
 It has to manage the following parameters: *self*, *cmd*, *pid*, *val* (e.g., `lambda self, cmd, pid, val:`).